 - Routes to education, training and paid work

-Using ‘Social accounting’, we are exploring ways of measuring the impact that volunteering has on their lives.
-We believe that it has a beneficial impact on their social inclusion.
+Using Personal Wellbeing Questions, we are exploring ways of measuring the impact that volunteering has on their lives.
+We believe that volunteering at Martineau Gardens has a beneficial impact on a number of factors that directly contribute to wellbing.

-Our volunteers are able to develop skills, in both practical horticulture and their interpersonal relationships while volunteering at the Gardens.
-Volunteering in a Garden is seen as the kind of socially acceptable activity that anyone can do.
-As the range of people is wide, most people with mental health issues tend to ‘normalise’ their behaviour.
+Our volunteers are supported to develop skills, in both practical horticulture and their interpersonal relationships while volunteering at the Gardens.
 Most volunteers attend independently, some are accompanied on their first few visits, and some are brought and collected by family or support workers.
-Volunteers have a choice in how much they work alongside other people, or by themselves.
+Volunteers may have some choice in how much they work alongside other people, or by themselves.

 We ask the referrer to make a judgement as to whether the volunteer is a danger to themselves, other people or the Gardens.
-In such cases we ask the referrer to provide staff to accompany the volunteer.
+In such cases we may not be able to offer a spac, e or ask the referrer to provide staff to accompany the volunteer.